If you cannot find the information that you are looking for, then you can request assistance from the PharmGKB team.

 No. PharmGKB manually curates articles on a routine basis from the major pharmacogenomics journals and individual articles found in the process of compiling literature reviews for VIPs and pathways.
 This corpus of articles does not represent the entire pharmacogenomics literature in PubMed.
 PharmGKB is developing methods to automatically identify pharmacogenomics literature in PubMed and the results of these are available in the "Non-Curated Information" section at the bottom of the pages of the "Related To" tab.

 Please contact us using the feedback button on the page with the error and describe the problem.
+Please make sure that you specify the page (URL, if possible) that has the error, and how you arrived at that page (eg. internal PharmGKB search or from an external website).
 Thank you for taking the time to do this and improving the resource for all users.

 Clinical annotations, genotype-based dosing guidelines, drug labels, genetic tests, variant annotations, haplotypes, VIP summaries, drug pathways, literature annotations and pharmacogenetics summaries for top drugs (see "Drugs in PharmGKB" section) are manually curated in PharmGKB.